Conner Mantz

-Conner Blair Mantz (born December 8, 1996) is an American long-distance runner, who specializes in the marathon.
+Conner Blair Mantz (born December 8, 1996) is an American long-distance runner who specializes in the marathon.
 Mantz ran collegiately for Brigham Young University, winning the 2020 and 2021 NCAA Division I Cross Country Championships.
 Mantz holds American records in both the half marathon (set at the 2025 Houston Half Marathon), and the marathon (set at the 2025 Chicago Marathon).
-He has competed professionally for Nike since 2021.
+He has competed professionally for Nike since 2021 and was the top American finisher at the 2024 Paris Olympic Marathon, finishing in 8th place.

 Background and youth sports

 Mantz completed his first half marathon at age 12, which motivated him to participate in other races.
 At age 14, he finished a half marathon in 1:11:24, averaging a pace of 5:26.8 minutes per mile.
 He attended Sky View High School in Smithfield, Utah, where he was a three-time All-American at the Foot Locker Cross Country Championships.
 Mantz also represented the United States in the junior race at the 2015 IAAF World Cross Country Championships in Guiyang, China.
 He placed 29th over the 8 km race, leading Team USA to a sixth place finish.

 Mantz committed to Brigham Young University (BYU), among offers from several other institutions, including Princeton and Furman.
 After high school, Mantz took a two-year hiatus from running to serve as a missionary for The Church of Jesus Christ of Latter-day Saints in Ghana.
 Upon returning in 2017, Mantz redshirted his first year at BYU.

 His great grandfather, Paul Mantz, was a noted air racing pilot and flight instructor.